ejduwell/batchScratcher/README.md

 ## Overview:

 **batchScratcher** is a MATLAB-based project developed to provide a standalone, standardized, (hopefully) more intuitive framework for submitting 'batch' jobs to remote clusters running Matlab Parallel Server.
-This repository contains code that automates compressing a local copy of a project folder, pushing that project to the remote cluster, running a specified script as a 'batch' job, and retrieving the data back to your local machine, and cleaning up the remnants of the job in cluster's scratch when its done.
+This repository contains code that automates compressing a local copy of a project folder, pushing that project to the remote cluster, running a specified script as a 'batch' job, retrieving the data back to your local machine, and cleaning up the remnants of the job in cluster's scratch when its done.

 ## Dependencies: